Teens

 Entering the Program

-Youth with Class 3 Citations issued by law enforcement are sent to the Youth Development and Diversion Office (YDDO).
+Youth with Class 3 Citations issued by law enforcement are sent to the Youth Development and Diversion Office (YDD).
 The citation is screened by YDD and a referral is made to the YDD when it is determined that the youth is appropriate for services.
 The YDD also serves at-risk youth from other agencies/organizations such as the Las Cruces and Gadsden Public School Districts, 3rd Judicial District Court, and the Public Defender’s Office, as well as direct referrals (walk-ins).

 Program Topics